cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 Linux CSL-PowerEdge-R750 5.15.165-tyxu #1 SMP Sun Aug 13 04:57:03 EDT 2023 x86_64 x86_64 x86_64 GNU/Linux
 ```

-_**Note**: Depends on your environment and configuration, your output may
-look different.
-But, please make sure the output contains
+> Depends on your environment and configuration, your output may look different.
+But, please make sure the output contains `5.15.165-<netid>`.
-<s>`5.15.127-<netid>`</s> `5.15.165-<netid>`._

 # Submit Your Result

-This is an easy one - all you need to submit is the output from the
+This is an easy one - you just need to submit to this **[form](https://docs.google.com/forms/d/e/1FAIpQLScGT0yraO3Y4nfpJaF033hxz8F4ZNoMkycOj4qbsYJQNYsPIw/viewform?usp=dialog)** the output from the
 following command:

 ```bash
 # in your VM/QEMU
 dmesg | grep 'Linux version'
 ```

-The submission URL is: [here](https://docs.google.com/forms/d/e/1FAIpQLScGT0yraO3Y4nfpJaF033hxz8F4ZNoMkycOj4qbsYJQNYsPIw/viewform?usp=dialog)

-Just keep in mind if you don't do this MP correctly, you will not be able
-to work on the later MPs.